MigVega/SLAM2REF/README.md

 ## What is SLAM2REF?
 Pose-graph Multi-Session Anchoring with a Ground Truth map or with another LiDAR-based SLAM session.
-- This project is an extension of [LT-SLAM](https://github.com/gisbi-kim/lt-mapper/tree/main/ltslam) which implements a custom GTSAM factor for anchoring (see BetweenFactorWithAnchoring.h).
+- This project is an extension of [LT-SLAM](https://github.com/gisbi-kim/lt-mapper/tree/main/ltslam), which implements a custom GTSAM factor for anchoring (see BetweenFactorWithAnchoring.h).
+However, this project is completely ROS-independent.
-- Moreover we implement a novel Indoor Scan Context Descriptor for fast place recognition.
+- Moreover, we have implemented a novel Indoor Scan Context Descriptor for fast place recognition.
-- Also a novel YawGICP algorithm for robust point cloud registration with varying mostly yaw angles.
+- Also, a novel YawGICP algorithm for robust point cloud registration with varying mostly yaw angles.
-- SLAM2REF additionally allows the retrieval of 6-DoF poses with accuracy of up to 3 cm given an accurate TLS point cloud  as a reference map (this map should be accurate at least regarding the position of permanent elements such as walls and columns).
+- SLAM2REF additionally allows the retrieval of 6-DoF poses with an accuracy of up to 3 cm given an accurate TLS point cloud as a reference map (this map should be accurate, at least regarding the position of permanent elements such as walls and columns).

 ## How to run the code?

-For Building add this flag to use only 5 threads `-j 5` otherwise the project might exit before building.
+For Building, add this flag to use only five threads `-j 5`; otherwise, the project might exit before building.

 - After successfully building the project, all the input paths (to the query and central sessions, for example) and parameters are given in the file `config/params.yaml`.